Live liver donors have troubles years later: study

 In the study, 31 percent of donors complained about having diarrhea or an intolerance to fatty foods and about 10 percent complained of gastroesophageal reflux.
 A small number of donors had discomfort at the incision site or in their ribs.

-Three donors reported bouts of severe depression, two of them requiring hospitalization, and one patient had a worsening of pre-existing psoriasis.
+Three donors reported bouts of severe depression, two of them requiring hospitalisation, and one patient had a worsening of pre-existing psoriasis.

 Of the 83 donors surveyed, 39 reported no lingering symptoms or problems.
 But three young and otherwise healthy men said they had been turned down for life insurance because there's so little data available on the long-term effects of living liver donation.